Averydimbulb79/GPCH_kanban/README.md

 `15 HANDOVER`

-Archived cards are excluded from these active counts.
+Archived cards are excluded from active counts.

-## Colour Coding

-Each count box uses the same colour as its corresponding workflow:
+Each count box uses the same colour as its corresponding workflow.

 | Count Box | Colour |
 | --- | --- |